St. Albert Policing Committee

 Current policing priorities are:

-From February 3 to 28, 2025, the Policing Committee invites residents to share their perspectives on local policing in St. Albert through its Policing Priorities Survey.
-Your feedback will help shape the Committee's recommendations to City Council and provide valuable insights into community concerns and priorities.
+From February 3 to 28, 2025, the Policing Committee invited residents to share their perspectives on local policing in St. Albert through the Policing Priorities Survey.
+The feedback collected will help shape the Committee’s recommendations to City Council and provide valuable insights into community concerns and priorities.

 All feedback will be reviewed and summarized for the Policing Committee and Council.
-A summary of the results will be posted once the engagement period has ended, helping guide future policing strategies in St. Albert.
+The summary of results will be posted here once complete, helping inform future policing strategies in St. Albert.

 The survey is your opportunity to share insights on local policing priorities.
 It seeks feedback on topics like safety, education, property crime, drug and alcohol concerns and traffic issues.
 Your input helps guide the Policing Committee and the RCMP in making St. Albert a safer, more responsive community.